SoftwareAddictionShow/can-i-drop-python-2-yet/README.md

 Shows which operating systems have python 2 by default

 ```
-Smallest Python version as of October 18 2013
+Smallest Python version as of Jan 2016

 OS                          Python          Supported Until
 ------------------------------------------------------------------------------